dohmatob/inlinedetours/ReadMe.txt

 0x010196B6: ADD EDX, C4653600
 [snip]

-Say, we wanted hook the instruction (6 bytes) at 0x010196BE and do the following pre-treatment (which simple extracts the current score and displays it):
+Say, we wanted hook the instruction (6 bytes) at 0x010196BE and do the following pre-treatment (which simply extracts the current score and displays it):

 [snip]